tamirgz/reverse-engineering-reference-manual/README.md

 * __Huge Memory Allocations__: AV scanner may prematurely end the scan if the program's memory usage grows too big during runtime
 * __Trap Flag Manipulation__: manually clear the trap flag from EFLAGS register using PUSHF and POPF to throw off program tracer
 * __Mutex Triggered Subprocess Creation (Windows)__: manually create a mutex.
 Use GetLastError() to check if it returns ERROR_ALREADY_EXISTS for the manually created mutex.
 If it doesn't, create a new process running the same code.
 AV products most likely won't let the program under analysis to create a new process.
 When the new process reaches the GetLastError() condition, ERROR_ALREADY_EXISTS will be true
+* __RunPE__: this is a technique to hide code inside another process.
+When a malicious process starts, it will select a random running process and start a new instance of that process in a suspended state.
+The malicious process can then inject its own code into that new process.
+When that new process resumes, it will execute the malicious code instead of what it's supposed to execute
 ---

 # .encodings